solana-labs/solana/book/src/cluster/ledger-replication.md

 ## Reward incentives

 Fake proofs are easy to generate but difficult to verify.
-For this reason, PoRep proof transactions generated by replicators may require a higher fee than a normal transaction to represent the computational cost required by validators.
+For this reason, PoRep proof transactions generated by archivers may require a higher fee than a normal transaction to represent the computational cost required by validators.

 Some percentage of fake proofs are also necessary to receive a reward from storage mining.